Challenges Women Entrepreneurs Face and Ways to Overcome Them

 Another thing to think about when you pursue entrepreneurship, is your Central Provident Fund (CPF) contribution.
 Did you know that as a self-employed person, you’re still required to make mandatory MediSave contributions under the Self-Employed Scheme?
 It’s best to top up all three CPF accounts (Ordinary Account, Special Account, MediSave Account) in addition to your mandatory contributions to a maximum of $37,740 total.
 Calculate your contribution amount here and find out more about topping up your CPF with our article on CPF Top Ups via the Retirement Sum Topping-Up Scheme.

-If you’re already an entrepreneur in the making or think that starting a business is in your future, you might want to consider taking up a flexible savings plan, like Income’s Gro Cash Flex that provides yearly cash payouts1 from the end of the 2nd policy year and the option to accumulate or withdraw your cash payouts to fund your goals.
+If you’re already an entrepreneur in the making or think that starting a business is in your future, you might want to consider taking up a flexible insurance savings plan, like Income’s Gro Cash Flex Pro that lets you live spontaneously while you save.
+Gro Cash Flex Pro provides yearly cash payouts1 from the end of the 2nd policy year and the option to accumulate or withdraw your cash payouts to fund your goals.
 For customised advice on how to optimise your finances, you can also consider speaking to an Income advisor.

 It isn’t easy being a woman entrepreneur but chasing your dreams while making a living off it is an amazing achievement!
 There are no shortcuts, and it takes having mettle, great mentors, a strong support system, and stable finances in order to push yourself and your business forward.